RagtagOpen/cta-aggregator/README.md

 ### Upcoming Features
 * How to run seed script on heroku review app?
 * Authentication
-* Events: endpoint for Event data in iCal format
+* CTA: endpoint for CTA data in iCal format
-* Events: Change `upcoming` query to be flexible, allowing querying for upcoming and past events
+* CTAs: Change `upcoming` query to be flexible, allowing querying for upcoming and past CTAs
-* Location: get list of events associated with location
+* Location: get list of CTAs associated with location
-* Contacts: get list of events associated with contact
+* Contacts: get list of CTAs associated with contact
 * Contact: Phone number validation
 * Versioning: in header rather than url